nest/nest-simulator/doc/guides/connection_management.rst

 Spatially-structured networks
 -----------------------------

-If nodes are created so that they have a spatial arrangement, it is possible to create connections with attributes based on the nodes' positions.
-See :doc:`Spatially-structured networks <spatial/index>` for more information about how to create such networks.
+Nodes in NEST can be created so that they have a position in two- or three-dimentsional space.
+To take full advantage of the arrangement of nodes, connection parameters can be based on the nodes' positions or their spatial relation to each other.
+See :doc:`Spatially-structured networks <spatial/index>` for the full information about how to create and connect such networks.

 Connecting sparse matrices with array indexing
 ----------------------------------------------

-Oftentimes, you will find yourself in a situation, where you want to base your connectivity on actual data instead of on rules.
-A common situation here is that you have a (sometimes sparse) connection matrix coming from an experiment or from a graph algorithm.
+Oftentimes, you will find yourself in a situation, where you want to base your connectivity on actual data instead of rules.
+A common scenario is that you have a (sometimes sparse) connection matrix coming from an experiment or from a graph algorithm.
 Let's assume you have a weight matrix of the form: